Should mental health training be as important as first aid training? Business leaders think so

 The open letter called for a change in legislation.
 ‘We all have mental health just as we have physical health.
 So please enact a change in the law to reflect this’.

 One day, perhaps this will be a reality.
-But until that time, employers need to invest (and it really is an investment) in mental health training for the benefits of their employers.
+But until that time, employers need to invest (and it really is an investment) in mental health training for the benefits of their employees.
 They need to create an environment where people feel comfortable opening up about their mental health and can take measured steps to improve their own wellbeing.

 Share this post: